vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

 ## What is JavaScript Hoisted?
 In the JavaScript, the variables can be used before declared, this kinds of mechanism is called Hoisted.
-It's default behaviour of JavaScript.

-You can easily understanding in the below example in detail -
 //The variable declaration looks like.
     var emp;